Bobby Carpenter (American football): St. Louis Rams

 Carpenter was traded from the Dallas Cowboys to the St. Louis Rams in exchange for offensive tackle Alex Barron on May 10, 2010.
 He was cut before the start of the season on September 4.

 Miami Dolphins

 On September 6, 2010, the Miami Dolphins signed Carpenter as a free agent, reuniting him with Bill Parcells, who drafted him with the Dallas Cowboys.
 He was waived on October 18, because of a mistake on his special teams blocking assignment against the Green Bay Packers, that came on the heels of two previous blocking assignment errors against the New England Patriots.

 Detroit Lions

 Carpenter was signed as a free agent by the Detroit Lions on October 20, 2010.
+Following the signings of Justin Durant and Stephen Tulloch, it looked like Carpenter would test free agency again, but he was re-signed after the injury and release of Zack Follett.

 On October 2, 2011, Carpenter had six tackles, a pass deflected and made the play of the game, returning an interception for a touchdown, which sparked a second half come-from-behind victory against his former team, the Dallas Cowboys.
 The 24-point collapse was Dallas' largest blown lead in team history and eventually cost them a chance to qualify for the post-season.